PMaynard/petermaynard.co.uk/index.md

 ---

 ### Quick Bio
-Pete is a research student of Queens University, Belfast.
+Pete is a security research student at Queens University, Belfast.
+He specializes in detecting and developing SCADA exploits.